imprs/imprs.github.io/_projects/rasberry.md

 I worked on mobile robot autonomy in this project.
 Some of the tools I used are AMCL for robot localization, ROS Nav Stack and <a href="https://github.com/LCAS/topological_navigation" target="blank">topological navigation</a>.
 We used the Thorvald robot from Saga Robotics (see below).

 During this project, I also got an opportunity to visit The Norwegian University of Life Sciences (NMBU) in Norway for Lincon-NMBU-Saga summer workshop.
-A glimpse from our code camp:
+A glimpse from our workshop:
 <br><br>

 <div class="row justify-content-md-center">